krishplusplus/wlan-pki-cert-scripts/README.md

 ```

 Server certificates are to be used by all the services in the cloud.
+MQTT Server certificates are to be used by the mqtt server, they have its hostname encoded.

 Client certificates are to be used by the APs and AP simulators.